Cueva de Los Verdes – Jameos del Agua – Caves in Lanzarote

 When Is the Best Time

-Experience the immense power and energy of volcanic activity that occurred 13-16 thousand years ago in Lanzarote.
-Go on a journey into the lava tube of Monte Corona one of the longest existing lava tube channels on earth.
+Experience volcanic activity's immense power and energy that occurred 13-16 thousand years ago in Lanzarote.
+Go on a journey into the lava tube of Monte Corona, one of the longest existing lava tube channels on earth.

 A collapsed part of the lava tube giving access to the cave